-The political "illiterate", experiencing a feeling of impotence before the "irrationality"\ of the alienated and the alienating world, seeks to take refuge in the false security of "subjectivis Sometimes, instead of taking refuge in "subjectivism", the political "illiterate" devotes himself to activist practices.
-In none of these cases can be understand men as presences in the world; men as beings of praxis, that is, as beings of action and reflex ion on the world.
+The political "illiterate", experiencing a feeling of impotence before the "irrationality" of the alienated and the alienating world, seeks to take refuge in the false security of "subjectivism".
+Sometimes, instead of taking refuge in "subjectivism", the political "illiterate" devotes himself to activist practices.
+In none of these cases can be understand men as presences in the world; ion on the world.

-It is interesting to note how the false idealist conception of praxis manifests itself at the level of the naive consciousness the political "illiterate".
+It is interesting to note how the false idealist conception of praxis manifests itself at the level of the naive consciousness of the political "illiterate".

-\ FREIRE, Paulo, Cultural Action for Freedom
+^{} FREIRE, Paulo, Cultural Action for Freedom

-The dichotomy between theory and practice; the universality of a bnowledge free from historical conditioning; the role of philosacceptance; education of the world and an instrument for its ference of the heritage of a chaste knowledge; all of those are always repeats.
-Ideologized in a domesticating reality, such a legel, \ in which work appears as the transforming action which is for Hegel was still an activity of the mind.
+The dichotomy between theory and practice; the universality of a knowledge free from historical conditioning; the role of philosophy as an explanation of the world and an instrument for its acceptance; education as a mere exposition of facts and the transference of the heritage of a chaste knowledge; all of those are beliefs which the naive consciousness of the political "illiterate". always repeats.
+Ideologized in a domesticating reality, such a consciousness did not even arrive at the objective idealism of Hegel, in which work appears as the transforming action which men exercise on the world ar as their formation, even though praxis for Hegel was still an activity of the mind.

-For such a kind of consciousness it is difficult to understand the real impossibility of theory without practice; thought without transforming action on the world; knowing by knowing; theory while only explains reality and neutral education.
+For such a kind of consciousness it is difficult to understand the real impossibility of theory without practice; thought without transforming action on the world; knowing by knowing; theory which only explains reality and neutral education.

-On the other hard, the more the naive consciousness of the politi al "illiterate" is sophisticated, the more it is refractory to a critical understanding of reality.
+On the other hard, the more the naive consciousness of the political "illiterate" is sophisticated, the more it is refractory to a critical understanding of reality.

-So, sometimes, it is easier to discuss man-world relationships with Latin American illiterate peasants, or the error of creatin a dichotomy between manual and intellectual work, than to do the same thing with a politically "illiterate" intellectual.
+So, sometimes, it is easier to discuss man-world relationships with Latin American illiterate peasants, or the error of creating a dichotomy between manual and intellectual work, than to do the same thing with a politically "illiterate" intellectual.